oracle/truffleruby/doc/user/compatibility.md

 In MRI, threads are scheduled concurrently but not in parallel.
 In TruffleRuby threads are scheduled in parallel.
-As in JRuby and Rubinius, you are responsible for correctly synchronising access to your own shared mutable data structures, and we will be responsible for correctly synchronising the state of the interpreter.
+As in JRuby and Rubinius, you are responsible for correctly synchronising access to your own shared mutable data structures, and TruffleRuby will be responsible for correctly synchronising the state of the interpreter.

 #### Threads detect interrupts at different points